-Occassionally we’re asked what is the number one thing that Tulsa area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the number one thing that Tulsa area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is extremely important to the effectiveness of your HVAC system, as well as your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Tulsa homeowners, but there are typically two obstacles to actually accomplishing this task:

 - Determining just how often to replace your furnace or air conditioner filter.